xiaohan2012/daily-reading/october/attribute-driven-community-search.md

 relevant methods:

 1. k-core
-2. k-truss: each edge in at least k-2 triangles
+2. k-truss: each edge in at least k-2 triangles (the graph can be disconnected)
 3. 1.0-quasi-k-clique-l-adjacent community model: two k cliques will be merged if they share at least l vertices

 but they does not consider labels